 Inter-Market Competition and Bank Loan Spreads: Evidence from The Securities Offering Reform

 I provide evidence of a new mechanism by which access to public securities mitigates the bank hold-up problem and reduces loan spreads – it increases a borrower’s bargaining power vis-à-vis a lender by offering a bank loan substitute.
-Difference-in-differences results indicate that loan spreads are sensitive to legislation that makes public securities more attractive.
-The post-legislation spread reduction is largest for the bank borrowers that benefit most from the legislation.
-Importantly, the effect is concentrated in credit-rated borrowers taking out term loans and borrowers returning to the bank lending market quickly.
-Thus, the availability of public securities reduces loan spreads for established borrowers only when it offers a financing substitute and the hold-up problem is severe.
+Difference-in-differences results indicate that loan spreads decline following legislation that makes public securities more attractive, but only when public securities represent a credible substitute for the bank loan (i.e., for term loans taken out by credit rated borrowers).
+Spreads on revolving lines of credit, which are more complementary with public securities, increase.

 Keywords: Bank Loans, Bank Competition, Banking Relationships, Public Debt Market, Shelf Registrations